 For schedules and fares of trains from Hat Yai, please see some of the following pages on our site :

-Another alternative to get to places in southern Thailand that do not have a railway line close by, (like Krabi, Phuket, Phi Phi Islands) is, when you arrive at Hat Yai, walk out of the front of the station and on the left are a few travel agents that can arrange pick ups by regular minibus to all these place and more.
+Another alternative to get to places in southern Thailand that do not have a railway line close by, (like Krabi, Phuket, Phi Phi Islands) is, when you arrive at Hat Yai, walk out of the front of the station and on the left are a few travel agents that can arrange travel by regular minibus to all these place and many more.

 Another much longer route for travel by train from Kuala Lumpur to Thailand is via the Jungle Railway (at the moment we do not recommended this route due to the troubles in the south-eastern provinces in Thailand close to the Malaysian border).